kirakira-dev/NintendoClientsWiki/LAN-Protocol.md

 | --- | --- | --- |
 | 0x0 | 16 | [Challenge key](#crypto-challenge) in browse response |
 | 0x10 | 16 | [Challenge key received](#crypto-challenge) in browse request |

+When the host receives a valid browse request for the first time, it saves the session key param in the [LanSessionInfo](#lansessioninfo) or [LanNetworkProperty](#lannetworkproperty) structure.